FAQs about InfraGard

 How many InfraGard Chapters are there?

-There are approximately 80 separate 501(c)3 InfraGard Member Alliances (IMAs), or chapters, across the country, each tied to the FBI field office in their geographic region.
+There are 78 separate 501(c)3 InfraGard Member Alliances (IMAs), or chapters, across the country, each tied to the FBI field office in their geographic region.
 There is also InfraGard National Members Alliance (INMA) that exists to support the IMAs in their execution of the InfraGard mission.

 How many InfraGard members are there?